 Thierry Gagné, PhD

 This research is done using a wide range of datasets covering Canada, the United Kingdom, and the United States.
-These include the Canadian Community Health Survey and National Population Health Survey in Canada, the Behavioral Risk Factor Surveillance System in the U.S., and cohorts including the 1958 National Child Development Study, the 1970 British Cohort Study, the 1990-born Next Steps study, and the Understanding Society study in the United Kingdom.
+In the UK, these include the 1958 National Child Development Study, the 1970 British Cohort Study, the 1990-born Next Steps study, and the Understanding Society study.

-Do not hesitate to contact me if you wish to access a copy at email@example.com!
+Do not hesitate to contact me at firstname.lastname@example.org!